RBI removes Indian Overseas Bank from PCA framework

 Also Read: The Zee saga takes a fresh twist with Invesco's NCLT move

-Taking all this into consideration, RBI said it has been decided that Indian Overseas Bank be taken out of the PCA restrictions subject to certain conditions and continuous monitoring.
+Taking all this into consideration, the RBI said it has been decided that Indian Overseas Bank be taken out of the PCA restrictions subject to certain conditions and continuous monitoring.

-PCA framework is triggered when banks breach certain thresholds on return on asset, minimum capital and quantum of non-performing assets.
+The PCA framework is triggered when banks breach certain thresholds on return on asset, minimum capital and quantum of non-performing assets.
 The restrictions disable banks in several ways to lend freely and force them to operate under a restrictive environment that turns out to be a hurdle to growth.

-Earlier this month, RBI had also removed UCO Bank from PCA framework.
+Earlier this month, RBI had also removed UCO Bank from the PCA framework.

 Also Read: SEBI gives go-ahead to Gold Exchange, Social Stock Exchange -- all you need to know